Expert advice, including videos, on how to replace a central air conditioner’s capacitor and contactor when a central AC unit doesn’t work at all.

 If you don’t hear a buzz after the compressor clicks, the problem is probably the contactor, which will need to be replaced.

-If you are an accomplished do-it-yourselfer and can work safely around electricity, you can easily test and replace these inexpensive parts.
+If you are an accomplished do-it-yourselfer and can work safely with electricity, you can easily test and replace these inexpensive parts.
+Most new capacitors costs less than $60 and an AC contactor is less than $45.

 Following is how to replace both the capacitor and the contactor.